mui/base-ui/docs/data/base/components/tabs/tabs.md

 ## Orientation

 To arrange tabs vertically, set `orientation="vertical"` on the `<Tabs />` component.
-Now the user can navigate with the up and down arrow keys, rather than the default left-to-right behavior for horizontal tabs.
+Now, the user can navigate with the up and down arrow keys rather than the default left-to-right behavior for horizontal tabs.

 ## Links

 Tabs can be rendered as links to routes in your application.
-A common use case for tabs is to implement client-side navigation that doesn't require an HTTP round-trip to the server.
+A common use case for tabs is implementing client-side navigation that doesn't require an HTTP round-trip to the server.

 {{"demo": "UnstyledTabsRouting.js", "defaultCodeOpen": false}}

 ## Keyboard navigation

-By default, when using keyboard navigation, tabs are activated automatically when they recieve focus.
+By default, when using keyboard navigation, tabs are activated automatically when they receive focus.
 Alternatively, you can set `activateOnFocus={false}` on `<Tabs.List>` so tabs are not activated automatically when they receive focus.

 ```tsx